All the information about the Batu Caves of Kuala Lumpur including opening times, how to get there, tips for avoiding the monkeys and more.

 My friend Lindsay and I woke up before sunrise and took a Grab to the Batu Caves in order to be able to be the first ones at the steps and well, the result was totally worth it!

 Note: The Batu Caves and the steps leading up to them open daily at 07:00 am and close at 21:00 pm.
-Entrance is free of charge.
-Modest dress code is required.
+The entrance is free of charge.
+A modest dress code is required.

 And if you forgot yours, well, you can totally use a nearby trash can as support for your camera yo!

-#03 In the Morning the Cheeky Annoying Monkeys are Asleep!
+In the Morning the Cheeky Monkeys are Asleep!

-#04 The Temple by the Entrance of the Batu Caves is Prettier than the Temple Inside the Batu Caves
+The Temple Outside of the Batu Caves is Wonderful

 Don’t get me wrong: I really liked the temples located inside the cave atop the steps but there’s no denying that the temple right next to the entrance is way prettier.